jasonb194/WoWToken/PRIVACY_POLICY.md

 ---

-**This Privacy Policy is effective as of [DATE] and governs the privacy practices of the WoW Token Bot.
+**This Privacy Policy is effective as of 2025-06-24 and governs the privacy practices of the WoW Token Bot.
 By using the Bot, you acknowledge that you have read and understood this Privacy Policy.**